-- 4.1 A Classifier will be authorised to act as a Classifier if that Classifier has been certified by IWAS Wheelchair Fencing as having the relevant Classifier Competencies. - 4.2 IWAS Wheelchair Fencing must provide training and education to Classifiers to ensure Classifiers obtain and/or maintain Classifier Competencies. - 4.3 IWAS Wheelchair Fencing must specify and publish Classifier Competencies in a manner that is transparent and accessible.
-The Classifier Competencies must include that a Classifier has: - 4.3.1 a thorough understanding of these Classification Rules; - 4.3.2 an understanding of the sport(s) for which they seek certification to act as a Classifier, including an understanding of the technical rules of the sport(s); - 4.3.3 an understanding of the Code and the International Standards; and - 4.3.4 a professional qualification(s), level of experience, skills and/or competencies in order to act as a Classifier for IWAS Wheelchair Fencing.
-These include that Classifiers must either: - a) be a certified health professional in a field relevant to the Eligible Impairment category which IWAS Wheelchair Fencing at its sole discretion deems acceptable, such as a physician or physiotherapist for Athletes with a Physical Impairment; or - b) have an extensive coaching or other relevant background in the particular sport(s); or a recognised and reputable academic qualification which encompasses a requisite level of anatomical, biomechanical and sport-specific expertise, which IWAS Wheelchair Fencing at its sole discretion deems to be acceptable.
+- 4.1 A Classifier will be authorised to act as a Classifier if that Classifier has been certified World Para Fencing as having the relevant Classifier Competencies. - 4.2 World Para Fencing must provide training and education to Classifiers to ensure Classifiers obtain and/or maintain Classifier Competencies. - 4.3 World Para Fencing must specify and publish Classifier Competencies in a manner that is transparent and accessible.
+The Classifier Competencies must include that a Classifier has: - 4.3.1 a thorough understanding of these Classification Rules; - 4.3.2 an understanding of the sport(s) for which they seek certification to act as a Classifier, including an understanding of the technical rules of the sport(s); - 4.3.3 an understanding of the Code and the International Standards; and - 4.3.4 a professional qualification(s), level of experience, skills and/or competencies in order to act as a Classifier for World Para Fencing. - 4.3.5 These include that Classifiers must either; - a) be a certified health professional in a field relevant to the Eligible Impairment category which World Para Fencing at its sole discretion deems acceptable, such as a physician or physiotherapist, or physiotherapist for Athletes with a Physical Impairment, and having a license to practice in their own country, or; - b) have an extensive coaching or other relevant background in the sport of wheelchair fencing; or a recognised and reputable academic qualification which encompasses a requisite level of anatomical, biomechanical, and sport-specific expertise, which World Para Fencing at its sole discretion deems to be acceptable.